 - Education: Public, private and all associated costs including uniforms and textbooks.

 - Groceries: Meat, fruit, vegetables, cleaning products, milk, bread and toiletries.

 - Insurances: Health, home, home and contents, life, income, car, motorcycle and boat.

 - Investment property: Utilities, rates, repairs and related costs including tax levies, body corporate and strata fees (for units).

-- Transport: Public transport like buses, trains and taxis, petrol, registration, insurance, servicing and repairs..
+- Transport: Public transport like buses, trains and taxis, Uber trips, petrol, registration, insurance, servicing and repairs..

-- Connections: Phone (landline), Internet, mobile, subscription-based television and other subscriptions.
+- Connections: Phone (landline), Internet, mobile, Netflix and streaming services, and other subscriptions.

 - Childcare: Childcare centre and preschool fees, nanny fees and after school home care etc.

 - Medical health expenses: Doctors (GPs), dental, optometry, holistic medicine and specialists that fall outside of bulk billing or what’s covered by private health insurance.

 - Recreation and entertainment: Take-out, pets, gifts, concerts, festivals, stage shows, opera, and comedy.